 9. Intermittent Fasting

-Intermittent fasting is a plan that will restrict when you eat.
+Intermittent fasting provides a pattern of eating.
 Instead of tackling which foods you eat or eliminating any type of food, it simply tells you when to eat.
-This is more of a pattern of eating.

 10. Vegan Diets

 Vegan diets restrict all animal products and by-products.
-It is an extremely strict version of a vegetarian diet.
 It eliminates meat, dairy, eggs, and any animal by-products like honey, gelatin, whey, casein, and some forms of Vitamin D3.

 This diet seems to be very effective at helping people drop weight without having to be a slave to calorie counting because it is naturally low in fat and high in fiber, which helps you feel full for longer periods.